What you don't know about your credit card interest rates

 There are two ways variable interest rates change: the banks can change its rate, or the index the bank is pegged to can change.
 If the bank changes its rate, it needs to tell you.
 If the index changes, the bank doesn't need to alert you.

 Now is a good time to share and compare your interest rate and the details of your card agreement (which you can find here) because we are in what economists call a rising rate environment.
-That means when the Federal Reserve raises interest rates (and it's expected to be "when" not "if"), that will indirectly impact rate you pay.
+That means when the Federal Reserve raises interest rates (and it's expected to be "when" not "if"), that will indirectly impact the rate you pay.

 "And the bank is not required to tell you about that rate change," says Maksad.
 "Banks are required to tell you when they change the rate or the structure of your rate.
 When you have a variable priced loan and there are changes in the Federal Reserve rate, they will impact the rate you pay.
 And the bank is not required to tell you your rate changed."